Skip to main content

 Categories

-Service categories help organize your services and make them easier to find when building proposals.
+Service categories help organize your services and make them easier to find when building Journeys.
 Categories are displayed in a table showing each category’s name and icon, how many services use it, and when it was created.
 Categories are grouped under template headers (e.g., Accommodation, Activities, Transportation) and sorted alphabetically within each group.

 1